-This course is only available for students in the BA International Studies who have passed Spanish 1 (Pre-Intermediate) and Spanish 2 ((Upper-) Intermediate).
+This course is only available for students in the BA International Studies programme who have passed Spanish 1 Intermediate and Spanish 2 Upper-Intermediate.

-This is a language course for advanced students, that has a communicative approach.
-Attention will be paid to the use of the language in academic and professional contexts.
+This is a language course for advanced students.
+Attention will be paid to the use of the language in more academic contexts.

-This course enables the student to achieve a level B2+ / C1 of the Common European Frame (CEF).
+This course enables the student to achieve a level B2+/B1+ of the Common European Framework of Reference (CEFR).

-This course is the last course in a series of three language acquisition courses within the International Studies program. .
-The final objective of this course series is to obtain an advanced level of proficiency in Spanish: the student will be able to use language flexibly and effectively for social, academic and professional purposes and to interact with a degree of fluency and spontaneity that makes regular interaction with native speakers quite possible without strain for either party.
+Spanish 3 Advanced is the last course in a series of three language acquisition courses within the International Studies program.
+The final objective of this course series is to obtain an advanced level of proficiency in Spanish: the student will be able to interact with native speakers with a sufficient degree of fluency and spontaneity to enable easy and natural communication between interlocutor and to understand the gist of complex texts about both concrete and abstract topics.

 Mode of instruction